JoeyStanley/joeyr/README.md

 vignette, blog post, or (perhaps some day) an article about it.
 For now, look at the help page or email me.

-Note that there used to be some  functions related to outliers in the package: `joey_filter()` and its helper functions, `joey_do_pca()`, `joey_adjust_cutoff()`, and `joey_rm_outliers()`.
-Those did outlier detection using Cook’s D but I’ve since discovered that the method was inherently flawed.
-I also tried to algorithmically determine a cutoff for how much data should be filtered, but I could never get it to work and it always removed too much data.
-Besides, the functions were buggy, slow, and more complicated than probably needed (they were my first attempt at R functions).
-Be aware that I've removed them in version 0.4 of `{joeyr}`.
-You should switch to `find_outliers()` instead.
-If you need to use them you can still find them in the `R_depreciated` folder on GitHub, but they are no longer a part of the package.

 ## Group 2: Sociophonetics functions

-Some functions in `joeyr` are essentially mathmatical functions in that they crunch some numbers.
-They’re all relevant to sociophonetic data.
+Some functions in `joeyr` are useful for sociophonetic analysis.
+This first set includes what are essentially mathmatical functions in that they crunch some numbers.

   - `eucl_dist()` calculates the Euclidean Distance, given a pair of *x* and *y* (or, more commonly, F1 and F2) coordinates.